GameHub88/.github/profile/README.md

 <h1 align="center">Hello 👋</h1>
 <p align="center">
 Welcome to GameHub.
-A reveloutinary gaming site with an accounts system and API!
+A revolutionary gaming site with an accounts system and API!
 </p>

 <h2 align="center">How to contribute</h2>